JohnPattersonConsulting/accountertop/README.md

 Accountertop offers the following password access methods (as of V1.0):
 * Direct display of usernames and passwords to the console (less secure)
 * Copying of usernames and passwords into the clipboard (somewhat secure)
-* Direct auto-typing of passwords into selected browser of program fields using pyautogui (more secure)
+* Direct auto-typing of passwords into selected browser or program fields using pyautogui (more secure)

 Accountertop also offers the following password creation methods: